Archive for the ‘News’ Category

 bar italia TOUR DATES:

-JUNE 6: BRISBANE @ Black Bear Lodge.
-Pre-sale here: 9am, 13th March.
+JUNE 6: BRISBANE @ Black Bear Lodge with special guest Scraps.On-sale here.

-JUNE 8: MELBOURNE @ Day Tripper, RISING.TICKETS on-sale 12pm, 12th March
+JUNE 8: MELBOURNE @ Day Tripper, RISING * SOLD OUT

 Mistletone proudly presents the debut Australian tour for trio bar italia.
-The London based three-piece of Nina CristanteJezmi Tarik Fehmi and Sam Fenton bring their two full length 2023 releases The Twits and Tracey Denim (Matador / Remote Control) to RISING’s Day Tripper lineup at Melbourne Town Hall, plus club shows in Sydney + Brisbane.
+The London based three-piece of Nina CristanteJezmi Tarik Fehmi and Sam Fenton bring their two full length 2023 releases The Twits and Tracey Denim (Matador / Remote Control) to RISING’s Day Tripper lineup at Melbourne Town Hall, plus club shows in Melbourne, Sydney + Brisbane.

 bar italia’s economical yet evocative song craft takes raucous, mystic, unkempt, occasionally sinister, and wholly committed turns.
 Songs like ‘my little tony‘, with its in-the-red riff and excitable hooks, the cathartic four-on-the-floor of ‘world’s greatest emoter’ and the festival tent psychedelia of ‘Hi-fiver‘ need little in the way of exposition – these are exhilarating rock songs, if wayward and strange.